BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 </p>

 #### Functional Requirement 3
-Upon the execution of the Burn Action, Impact tokens are removed from the bonding curve.
+Upon the execution of the Burn Action, bond tokens are removed from the bonding curve.

 #### Mechanism 3
 The **attestation** mechanism involves the lifecylce of claims.
 Claims undergo the stages of submission, evaluation, and resolution.
 During resolution, if a claim does not reflect the state of the bonding curve, a dispute is issued against it to regain the bonding curve state.